Consensus Date: February 2018

 B. Gastrointestinal Anthrax

 The gastrointestinal form of anthrax may follow the consumption of contaminated meat from infected animals and is characterised by an acute inflammation of the intestinal tract.
 Gastrointestinal anthrax is more common in endemic areas where people eat the meat of animals that have died suddenly.
-Gastrointestinal anthrax is essentially cutaneous anthrax occurring on the intestinal tract.
+Gastrointestinal anthrax is essentially cutaneous anthrax occurring in the intestinal tract.
 Initial signs of nausea, loss of appetite, vomiting, and fever are followed by abdominal pain, vomiting of blood, and severe diarrhoea.
-The mortality rate is difficult to determine for gastrointestinal anthrax but is estimated to be 25%-60%2,3.
+The mortality rate is difficult to determine for gastrointestinal anthrax but is estimated to be 25%-60%2,3.top of page

 C. Inhalation Anthrax